Firestorm (character): Publication history

 The first Firestorm series was short-lived, canceled after issue 5, a victim of the company-wide "DC Implosion".
 The sixth issue was included in Cancelled Comic Cavalcade.

 Writer Gerry Conway added Firestorm to the roster of Justice League of America.
-This led to a series of eight-page stories in the back of The Flash (issues 289–304; with art by George Pérez, Jim Starlin and others), and a revival of a monthly Firestorm comic in 1982.
+This led to a series of eight-page stories in the back of The Flash (issues 289–304; with art by George Pérez, Jim Starlin and others), and a revival of a monthly Firestorm comic written by Gerry Conway in 1982.
 The Fury of Firestorm (later called Firestorm the Nuclear Man) lasted from 1982 until 1990.